CloudNativeSDWAN/cnwan-operator/docs/concepts.md

 Let's further elaborate the *Metadata* section and specify why we treat *annotations* as metadata instead of doing that with *labels*.

-The CNWAN Operator reads *annotations* and not *labels* because they are the closest to metadata: let's take a look at how Kubernetes defines [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/):
+The CN-WAN Operator reads *annotations* and not *labels* because they are the closest to metadata: let's take a look at how Kubernetes defines [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/):